flaviocopes/vuehandbook/06-vue-components/index.md

 Let's dive into the first 3 ways in details.

-Using `new Vue()` or `Vue.component()` is the standard way to use Vue when you're building an application that is not a Single Page Application (SPA), but rather uses Vue.js just in some pages, like in a contact form or in the shopping cart.
+Using `new Vue()` or `Vue.component()` is the standard way to use Vue when you're building an application that is not a Single Page Application (SPA) but rather uses Vue.js just in some pages, like in a contact form or in the shopping cart.
 Or maybe Vue is used in all pages, but the server is rendering the layout, and you serve the HTML to the client, which then loads the Vue application you build.

-In a SPA, where it's Vue that builds the HTML, it's more common to use Single File Components as they are more convenient.
+In an SPA, where it's Vue that builds the HTML, it's more common to use Single File Components as they are more convenient.

 You instantiate Vue by mounting it on a DOM element.
 If you have a `<div id="app"></div>` tag, you will use: